LLM Gateways: The Straightforward Guide

 • Unified Interface: One API for all your models.

-• Multi-Provider Support: OpenAI, Anthropic, Bedrock, Vertex, Azure, Cohere, Mistral, Ollama, Groq, and more.
+• Multi-Provider Support: OpenAI, Anthropic, Bedrock, Vertex, Azure, Cohere, Mistral, Ollama, Groq, many more.

-• Automatic Failover & Load Balancing: Stay online, even if a provider fails.
+• Automatic Failover & Routing: Stay online even if one provider drops.

-• Governance & Budgeting: Virtual keys, budgets, usage tracking.
+• Security & Governance: Virtual keys, budgets, usage tracking.

 Feature Checklist for Picking a Gateway

-Here’s a sample config for a fallback chain and weighted routing:
+Here’s a sample JSON config for a fallback chain and weighted routing:

 {